iagox86/dnscat2/README.md

     $ ruby ./dnscat2.rb skullseclabs.org

 Where "skullseclabs.org" is your own domain.
-If you don't have an authoritative DNS server, just leave it off and the server will only respond to queries sent directly to it.
+If you don't have an authoritative DNS server, it isn't mandatory; but this tool works way, way better with an authoritative server.

 That should actually be all you need!
 Other than that, you can test it using the client's --ping command on any other system, which should be